 There are two main types of tissue flap reconstruction – attached flaps and free flaps.

 This method uses skin, fat and muscle from your back or abdomen, where a portion of tissue and muscle is tunneled under the skin from your back or abdomen to your chest.
 The new breast is then formed using this tissue.

 This method uses skin, fat and muscle removed from your abdomen or buttock, cutting the arteries and veins, then re-attaching to the blood supply of the chest wall.
 The breast is then formed from this tissue.

 In some cases, it may be necessary to use an implant and tissue to achieve the desired results.
 Your surgeon will be able to discuss your desired goals and the right procedure to work towards your goals.

+Choosing to have plastic surgery is a serious personal decision and undertaking.
+Please be mindful that any surgical or invasive procedure carries risks.
 Breast reconstruction is a highly individual procedure and may not be suitable for everyone, however Dr Lee and his team are always more than happy to talk about your options.